willtrnr/play-redis/README.md

 of the cache this may be a source of issues.

 If needed, disabled it by setting the `redis.local-cache.max-size` configuration key to 0.
-You may also want to tweak that value dependeing on the number of unique keys used and the heap memory available.
+You may also want to tweak that value depending on the number of unique keys used and the heap memory available.

 Some scenarios where it could be desirable to disable the local cache include: